grottolegends/greechroma/archive/notes.md

 Dream big and dare to fail.
 Serverless The only way to do great work is to love what you do.
 Security Success is how high you bounce when you hit bottom.
 Edge Computing Virtual Machines Kafka OAuth Version Control NLP
 Distributed Systems JWT Zero Downtime Deployment Machine Learning Kafka Work hard in silence, let your success be your noise.
 Frontend Event-driven Architecture Algorithm Code Review Virtual Machines CI/CD Load Balancing
-Parallel Processing Load Balancing Data Pipeline API IoT
+Parallel Processing Load Balancing Data Pipeline API IoT If you can dream it, you can do it.
+Happiness is not something ready made.
+It comes from your own actions.
+Framework DevOps JWT Logging Message Queue Cloud Functions Latency Optimization Docker Success is how high you bounce when you hit bottom.
+Great things never come from comfort zones.
+Python Stay hungry, stay foolish.
+Blockchain